da3dsoul/Additional-Buildcraft-Objects/README.md

   - Made Insertion Pipe insert into ender chests for a global level ender chest
   - Added Division Pipe
   - Added Mob Bottles and Yellow Dye on a Stick...which don't exist (from a different mod [DA3DSOUL Server] stuck in 1.8.1 beta I have been trying to update forever).
+  - Added lots of other things that also don't exist, not because I'm too lazy to document.
+  - ASM fixes for random incompatibilities caused by certain mods not playing nice with each other.
+These are harmless and don't affect gameplay.
+I just don't like it when my game crashes.

 **Flow86:**